Cypripedium parviflorum var. makasin (Small Yellow Lady's Slipper) - photos and description

 Similar plants: Distinguished from Large Yellow Lady's Slipper (Cypripedium parviflorum var. pubescens) chiefly by the size of the lower lip, which in Large Yellow Lady's Slipper is > 35 mm in length, and less than 35 mm for Small Yellow Lady's Slipper.
 The lateral petals in Large Yellow Lady's Slipper in general are lighter in colour, yellowish-green streaked with brown, and not the dark brown colour usually found in Small Yellow Lady's Slipper.

-When and where photographed: Photos taken June 5th in a highway ditch 100 km northeast of Regina, SK, June 18th wet meadow on edge of tree line in east central Saskatchewan, and June 28th in mossy, wet spruce forest in central Saskatchewan.
+When and where photographed: Photos taken June 5th in a highway ditch 100 km northeast of Regina, SK, June 18th wet meadow on edge of tree line in east central Saskatchewan, and twice on June 28th in mossy, wet spruce forest in central Saskatchewan.